ebo-arcadia/ebo-lee.github.io/angular.md

 - understand how data flaws throughout an Angular application
 - able to build an application when given only a business requirement
 - able to explain clearly and concisely how Angular works technically
-- able to explain clearly and conscisely how an Angular application works
+- able to explain clearly and concisely how an Angular application works

 -------------------